 Decorative and Cosmetic Contact Lenses

-Decorative and cosmetic contacts do not typically corrective refractive errors of your eyes, but are designed to alter their appearance and/or colour.
-Previously, decorative and cosmetic contact lenses were unregulated, but highly scrutinized for unintentional injuries to wearers.
+Decorative and cosmetic contacts do not typically correct refractive errors of your eyes, but are designed to alter their appearance and/or colour.
+Previously, decorative and cosmetic contact lenses were unregulated but highly scrutinized for unintentional injuries to wearers.
 That changed on July 16th of 2016 when a new federal law came into effect that regulated contact lenses as a Class II medical device in Canada.
-Under this new regulation, cosmetic and decorative contact lenses can only be fitted by a licensed eye care professional.
+Under this new regulation, cosmetic and decorative contact lenses in Victoria can only be fitted by a licensed eye care professional.

 Laser refractive surgery is known by most as “LASIK,” the most common form of laser refractive eye surgery.
 If you have been dreaming of the day when you could ditch those eyeglasses or contacts, laser refractive surgery may be your best option.
 This type of surgery is performed to correct refractive errors, such as: